(To skip straight to a booklist, click here.)

 Meanwhile, disability remains a pretty large blind spot for me.
 I’d venture to say that if you are not disabled, it’s probably a big blind spot for you as well–even if you don’t realize it.
 So, for this month’s challenge, let’s read something by a disabled author.

 Disability is a broad term.
-It ranges across physical differences to mental impairments, sensory processing differences, and invisible illnesses, to name a few.
-There are so many stories of disability that whatever you read will just give you the beginnings of understanding.
+It ranges across physical differences to mental impairments, sensory processing differences, and invisible illnesses.
+There are so many experiences, and therefore stories of disability that whatever you read will just give you the beginnings of understanding.

 I also want to point out that not all books by disabled authors are about disability.
 Two of the most popular diverse romance novel authors–Helen Hoang and Talia Hibbert–are both neurodivergent and disabled.
 Science fiction writer(and amazing renaissance woman) Day Al-Mohamed is visually impaired and writes about space libraries.
 Humor essayist Samantha Irby writes about her disabilities but she also writes about how much she does not want to go outside when it’s hot out and that’s far more interesting.